Australian Biological Resources Study

 Introduction

 The family Octopoteuthidae Berry, 1912 includes two genera, Octopoteuthis and Taningia, of medium to large squid (up to more than 1000 mm mantle length (ML)) characterised by a broad, straight funnel locking apparatus and very broad fins extending almost the length of the mantle.
 Seven nominal species of Octopoteuthis and one species of Taningia are known.
-One species from each genus has been reported from Australia.
-Species characteristics within the genus Octopoteuthis are poorly defined; the genus is badly in need of revision (Lu & Phillips 1985).
+Species from each genus have been reported from Australia.
+Species characteristics within the genus Octopoteuthis are poorly defined, however, Kelly (2019) has made great inroads into understanding Octopoteuthidae systematics and has recognised 11 Octopoteuthis and five Taningia species.

 The genus Octopoteuthis was first recognised from the south-western Pacific by Rancurel (1970).
 Nesis (1979) also reported occurrence of Taningia danae in the Australasian region.
 Clarke (1980) provided further records of octopoteuthids from stomach contents of sperm whales off Albany, Western Australia, and Zeidler (1981) reported large moribund Taningia danae from off South Australia.